jmussman/auth0-jumpstart-spa-js/README.md

 1. Find the user that you logged in with, and click the name to go to the settings.
 1. Click the *Permssions* tab.
 1. Click the *Assign Permission* button.
-1. In the dialog select the *Jumpstart API*.
+1. In the dialog with the API dropdown list select the *Jumpstart API*.
 1. In the *Permissions* list pick the *token:read* permission, then click the *Add Permission* button.
 1. Back in the code find the *authorizationParams* property under the *CreateAuth0Client* function call.
-1. Add a new property *Audience* with a value *process.env.API_AUDIENCE*; this will specify which API an access token is requested for.
+1. In authorizationParams add a new property *Audience* property, this tells the tenant which API to provide an access token for:
-1. Add *offline_access token:read* to the *scopes* property value (leave the existing scopes intact).
-    *offline_access* requests a refresh token, and *token:read* is the required authorization for the API to work.
+    ```
+        authorizationParams: {
+            audience: process.env.API_AUDIENCE
+    ```
+1. Immediately below that add a new *scope* property to request "grants" that give the application resources or permissions:
+    ```
+            scope: "openid profile email offline_access token:read"
+    ```
+1. The default *scope* which was used to start with requests "openid profile email", which requests an ID token, the basic user profile information, and the user email address.
+    We added "offline_access" to include refresh tokens, and "token:read" so the API will provide the deciphered token claims.
 1. Find the line near the end of the code: *const claims = await auth0Client.getIdTokenClaims();*.
 1. After that line add a new line to make the API request and get the message:
     ```
-    const apiMessage = isAuthenticated ? retrieveJumpstartAPIMessage(auth0Client) : null;
+    const apiMessage = isAuthenticated ? await retrieveJumpstartAPIMessage(auth0Client) : null;
     ```
 1. Below that find the line we added earlier: *toggleIsAuthenticated(isAuthenticated, userProfile, claims);*.
-1. Add the message as the fourth argument:
+1. Add the message as a fourth argument:
     ```
     toggleIsAuthenticated(isAuthenticated, userProfile, claims, apiMessage);
     ```
-1. The application and API should reload.
-    Log in to the application again.
+1. Use the run-debug panel to launch the application again.
+    Visit the page and sign on as the user.
-    This time the access token was used to authorize a request to the API.
+    Now the access token is used to authorize a request to the API.
-    If the user has the *token:read* permission, the API returns a decoded version of the token for display.
+    If the user has the *token:read* permission, the API returns a decoded version of the token for display:

     ![Authorized User](./.assets/authorized-user-page.png)

 1. Logout and stop the application.

-### Clean up the code
+### Clean up the code (optional)

-The remaining problem is the code from the quickstart that we added still uses a promise, while the rest of the application is using async/await.
+The remaining problem is the code from the quickstart that we added still uses a promise, while the rest of the application is using the newer JavaScript form of async/await (it is just another syntax for a promise).
-This needs to be fixed:
+We can clean that up:

 1. In the event listener locate the call to *createAuth0Client({...}).then(...*.
 1. Change the call to await a return of the client object instead of the promise: